A publication at the intersection of food, history, and culture.

 The writers behind this newsletter.

-I'm a food historian, PhD in history, and currently in culinary school.
+I'm a food historian, PhD in history, cook, and baker.
 I spend a lot of time cooking, thinking about food, reading about food, writing about food, & thinking about food's place in history and society at large.
 I'm also always hungry.

 You can find recent issues that have been published by Historical Foodways on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.